Saurabh-0532/Atlan-backend-development-/README.md

 - You project will be accessible in your localhost or local network.

 ## Deployment
-For deployment open the pdf 'design specification 'in the folder name 'Documents'
+For deployment open the pdf 'design specification' in the folder name 'Documents'

 ## License